-The EFL subscribes to around 80 current print journals.
-The most recent issue of each journal is displayed in the Current Journals section, the bookshelves immediately on the right as you enter the library.
+The EFL subscribes to around 40 current print journals.
+The most recent issue of each journal is displayed in the Current Journals section, near the Quick Search machines next to the entrance.
 Back issues are shelved in an alphabetical sequence after the reference section.
 18th and 19th century journals and back runs are held on closed access in the library stack and the Rare Book Room.

 Oxford ejournals provides access to many more journal subscriptions online.

-All the EFL's journals (print and electronic) are listed on SOLO, Oxford Librariesí catalogue.
+All the EFL's journals (print and electronic) are listed on SOLO.
 Journals may not be borrowed; self-service photocopying facilities are available in the Gallery.